-Registration can be initiated by using our online bus registration form, (CLICK HERE), or in person at the School District office at 33046 Fourth Ave., during regular business hours (8:00 am – 4:00 pm, Monday to Friday).
+Registration can be initiated by using our online bus registration form, (CLICK HERE), or in person at the Transportation Department (NEW LOCATION) located at 33919 Dewdney Trunk Road., during regular business hours (9:00 am – 4:00 pm, Monday to Friday).
 Please note, registration is not considered complete until full payment is received.
-If you are using the online form, you have the option of either making payment over the phone (604-826-6286 ext.
-3246), or coming into the office to make your payment.
+If you are using the online form, you will be contacted directly by the Transporation office regarding payment arrangements.

 CLICK HERE to view a very resourceful website created by the Ministry of Education on bullying.
 "Expect respect and a safe education".